,You’re going to love these crunchy, classic fried shrimp… they taste delicious, and are SO EASY to prepare, for a fraction of the cost of eating out!

-Once temperature is 350 degrees, carefully add the shrimp one at a time (remember- oil is very HOT).
+Once the temperature is 350 degrees, carefully add the shrimp one at a time (remember- oil is very HOT).
 They will need to fry for about 4 minutes, flipping them over halfway through the cooking time.
-If doubling recipe or cooking a large amount of shrimp, cook them in batches, BUT remember to bring oil back to 350 degrees after each batch!
+If you are doubling recipe or cooking a large amount of fried shrimp, cook them in batches, BUT remember to bring oil back to 350 degrees after each batch!

 Once done, the fried shrimp should be golden brown and crunchy on all sides.
 I placed the fried shrimp on a wire rack (with a paper towel underneath the rack to catch any drips).
 By placing the paper towel UNDER the rack, the shrimp won’t stick to the paper towel.
 Great tip!

 That’s it!
 Easy, right?
 I served them with seafood cocktail sauce on the side for dipping, a green salad and fresh fruit… and we LOVED them!
 Crunch, Crunch, Crunch!